Steak-and-potatoes/front-end/README.md

 - Will you be using a PR review workflow?

 For a layer of security, we will have someone who didn't write the code double check.
 A minimum of 2 people will review.

+## Project Prep #2 Pitch Ideas

+**Just Juice**

+- The website gets profiles from recent purchases and we can add API's for legitimate purchases.
+The order sends email to user saving their recent juice purchases.
+- Stores users puchase history and provides owner with order and payment functionality.
+- Stores user info (profile, recent purchases, payment information).
+Allows user to complete purchase and owner to recieve payment and notification of purchase.

+**Evil Insult Meme Generator**

+- Meme generator that you can save to personal database and share over social media.
+- Something fun and funny to share with friends.
+- Meme, and authenticate user, save to database, and be able to share on social media.

+**Cocktail Jeeves**

+- Cocktail generator
+- Gives client ability to utilize ingredients they already have and the information to make the cocktail of their choice.
+- Supply ingredient and recieve list of cocktails, select one and save into database.
+Search by name, then choose random cocktail and supplies you with a page on how to make it.

+**Nerd News**

+- Supply daily NASA news feed for users to learn and comment on.
+- Networking and news updates.
+- Supplies daily NASA news to users and login profile ability to comment on news articles.

+**Manic Music Lover**

+- Pick a artist or band and find out interesting facts about them.
+- Finding out things about your favorite artists.
+- Look up any artist and revieve information about them.
+Login and save previous information and the ability to add and delete bands from your database.